fasilkhannageri/gps-feller-machine-analysis/README.md

 Block-wise Summation
 For each block, all its Time_In_Block values are summed up to produce the total operation time the feller machine spent inside that block.

-Key Formulas:
-Segment Fraction in Block:

-Fraction
 =
-Segment_Length (part in block)
-Total_Length (full segment)
-Fraction=
-Total_Length (full segment)
-Segment_Length (part in block)
-​

-Time Allocation:

-Time_In_Block
-=
-Fraction
-×
-Duration_Min (total segment time) Time_In_Block=Fraction×Duration_Min (total segment time)
-Example:
-If a 4-minute movement segment:

-Total length: 100 meters

-Part in Block A: 60 meters → Fraction = 0.6 → Time = 2.4 minutes

-Part in Block B: 40 meters → Fraction = 0.4 → Time = 1.6 minutes

-These times are summed across all segments for each block in the final summary.

 5. Final Output

 - A CSV file block_total_time.csv contains the valid time per block.